I would have loved to have been a fly on the wall during the pitch meeting for Preacher.

 ….and maybe a little squeamish from all the blood and guts that are literally everywhere.
 All the time.

-I’m giving the entire thing a 4.2.
+I’m giving Preacher a 4.2.
 Why not a full-on 5?
 Because I’m trying to save those for something truly spectacular.
 Stay tuned.

 Still with me?
 Well, the trailer for Season 1 is up there (motions toward the top of the article) and here’s season 4’s.
 Make sense yet?